unobserved-io/Furtherance/README.md

 ## Getting Started

 ### Install
 _**Furtherance has been re-written and uses a new database structure.
-Back up your old database (to either .db or .csv) before converting the database with the new app**_
+If you are still using the GTK version, back up your old database (to either .db or .csv) before converting the database with the new app**_

 **Linux**